Karen Koster: Personal life

-In 2013 she married her businessman boyfriend of six years John McGuire jr. in Sicily, Italy.
+In 2013 she married her businessman boyfriend of six years John McGuire Jnr in Sicily, Italy.
 In June 2014 she announced that she was pregnant and a baby boy Finn was born in December 2014.

 In October 2015 she revealed that she was five months pregnant and her second son, John James, was born in February 2016.
 In June 2018, Koster gave birth to a daughter, Eve.